kb-dk/MerMEId/README.md

 music.
 Read more at the [project](http://www.kb.dk/en/kb/nb/mta/dcm/projekter/mermeid.html) and [demo](http://labs.kb.dk/editor/) websites.

 This is the source distribution.
-There is also a [binary distribution](http://labs.kb.dk/editor/mermeid.tar.bz2), which in addition to the source also includes jar and war files for an application server..
+There is also a [binary distribution](http://labs.kb.dk/editor/mermeid.tar.bz2), which in addition to the source also includes jar and war files for an application server.